KCWill/whats-new/README.md

 In your NewsContainer component, create NewsArticle cards that have the information each needs to display properly.

-**Test Your App with snapshot tests.**
+**Test that your components are rendering correctly.**

 ### Iteration 2

 Take a look at the `data` directory and inspect the other news data that is included.
 There is an `entertainment.js`, `health.js`, `science.js`, and `technology.js` file.
 Import the data and put it in `App's` state.
 Create a Menu component that has navigation to display the different news articles.
 When selecting a navigation link, it should display the relevant news articles in the NewsContainer component.
 How can you reuse components?

-**Add/Update any snapshot tests necessary.
-Also add tests for any new methods you have created or changes in state**
+**Add/Update any tests necessary.
+Also add tests for mocking appropriate methods**

 ### Iteration 3 (extension - do not attempt until iterations 0 - 2 are completed)

 Add in the functionality so that a user can search through the news articles.
 After a user has typed a search query, a user should either be able to press `Enter` or `Search` to filter out the correct news articles.
 The search functionality should only filter through the selected news articles.

 **Add/Update any tests necessary.
-Remember to include tests for any new methods you have created or changes in state**
+Remember to include tests for any appropriate new methods you have created**

 ### Iteration 4 (extension - do not attempt until iterations 0 - 3 are completed)